• City & RTO

 Does Car Insurance Cover Non-Accident Repairs?

 A comprehensive car insurance policy covers both accidental and non-accidental repairs.
-Carefully review your policy papers before purchasing car insurance, as some features might not offered by an insurer.
+Carefully review your policy papers before purchasing car insurance, as some features might not be offered by an insurer.
 You can purchase add-ons separately in addition to your comprehensive car insurance for an extra premium for more exhaustive coverage.

 Some non-accidental repairs, such as damages due to the usual wear and tear of the vehicle, are not included in a comprehensive plan.
 Damages arising out of natural or man-made calamities are covered, and the car owner doesn't have to incur sudden expenses.